mne-tools/mne-cpp/doc/gh-pages/pages/learn/headmonitoring.md

 ---
 # Real-time Head Monitoring

-This guide gives introductions on how to enable and use real-time head monitoring during your measurement.
-Prerequisites are enabled head position indicator (HPI) coils.
-These are coils, driven at a specific frequency, that help to estimate the current head position.
+This guide shows how to enable and use real-time head monitoring during your MEG measurement.
+Currently, this only works with Neuromag/Elekta/MEGIN devices.

-## Prerequisite
+## Prerequisites

 Before you can visualize the head movement during your measurement, you have to ensure two things: